-Regardless of whichever mall you end up at over the weekend, there’s a sweet, almost seductive scent wafting through the food court that manages to get you every single time – and the culprit is none other than the globally beloved Cinnabon.
+You’re unlikely to end up at a mall anytime soon, but probably missing that sweet, almost seductive scent wafting through the food court that manages to get you every single time – the culprit being none other than the globally beloved Cinnabon.
 If your love-hate relationship with those freshly baked cinnamon rolls with cream cheese frosting is still going strong, this one’s for you.

-In honor of the upcoming Eid Al-Fitr (expected to fall on Friday, June 15th according to the latest astronomical predictions), Savoir Flair tapped food and lifestyle blogger Noreen Wasti for a delicious dessert recipe that’s as fancy as it is festive.
+In honor of the upcoming Eid al-Fitr (expected to fall on Sunday, May 24 according to the latest astronomical predictions), Savoir Flair tapped food and lifestyle blogger Noreen Wasti for a delicious dessert recipe that’s as fancy as it is festive.
 Her take on the kanelbullar – a type of cinnamon bun native to Sweden – is just the ticket, particularly as it’s topped with a dollop of raw date caramel.
-Enjoy these buns warm with an icy cold glass of milk for comfort food at its finest.
+Enjoy these warm buns with a glass of icy cold milk for comfort food at its finest.

 - 3 cups all-purpose flour